-This training will provide participants with an overview of two evaluation rating systems for daycare centers: the Early Childhood Environment Rating Scale (ECERS) and the Infant/Toddler Environment Rating Scale (ITERS).
+This training will provide participants with an understanding of the evaluation rating systems, the Early Childhood Environment Rating Scale (ECERS), for day care centers.

-- 1. Articulate what ECERS and ITERS stand for. - 2.
-Explain differences between two systems. - 3.
+- 1. Articulate the purpose of ECERS means and the population that is used for. - 2.
+List different subscales of the ECERS. - 3.
 Demonstrate how areas of the center may be rated.